ValKmjolnir/Nasal-Interpreter/README.md

 <details><summary> Special function call </summary>

-This is of great use but is not very efficient (because hashmap use string as the key to compare).
+This is not very efficient,
+because hashmap use string as the key to compare.

+But if it really useful, the efficientcy may not be so important...

 ```javascript
 f(x:0,y:nil,z:[]);